 It’s an intellectual hub for faculty and students involved in journalism studies scholarship, research and public discussion about journalism’s past, present and future.

-Reflecting on a storied past and a bright future
+Reflecting on our storied past and bright future

 Carleton University’s journalism program — the oldest and most renowned in Canada — held its first class in a downtown Ottawa meeting hall on Oct.
 9, 1945.